 1. Application form

-Applicants must complete the Registered Psychologist Registration Application Form found in the Applicant Portal.
+Applicants must complete the Application Form found in the Licensee Portal and upload other required items.

-Applicants trained outside of Canada and the US must provide documentation showing their degrees have been reviewed by an international credentialing agency acceptable to the Registration Committee and indicating the agency’s evaluation of the equivalency between the applicant’s foreign training and a Canadian degree.
-CHCPBC will accept education credential assessments from an educational credential assessor designated by Immigration, Refugees and Citizenship Canada for Education Credential Assessment.
+Applicants trained outside of Canada and the US must provide documentation showing their degrees have been reviewed by an international credentialing agency acceptable to the Licence Committee and indicating the agency’s evaluation of the equivalency between the applicant’s foreign training and a Canadian degree.
+CHCPBC will accept education credential assessments from an educational credential assessor listed in Schedule 4 of the CHCPBC HPOA bylaws.

 5. Transcripts